 Wagon Plate - This wagon plate is a repairs plate and was fitted to those wagons that needed repairs and the railway company was advised to contact Wagon Repairs Limited, in the case of the wagon which this plate was attached to, the railway company was advised to 'For Repairs Advise Wagon Repairs Limited Gloucester'.

 Photographic Collection - The museum has a very large collection of photographs from the former works, including a large collection of private owner wagons, official company photographs of rolling stock and other road and rail vehicles, employees photographs, photographs inside the works and many other photographs.
-This is a very large collection we have at least 10,000+ images of company built rolling stock and private owner wagons which our Chairman Alan Drewett is currently archiving not only for us but for the Gloucestershire archives who have cooperated with Alan and the museum.
+This is a very large collection we have at least 10,000+ images of company built rolling stock and private owner wagons which we are currently archiving not only for us but for the Gloucestershire archives who have cooperated with Alan and the museum.
 We owe a big thank you to Gloucestershire Archives, Gloucester Life Museum and many other sources for their cooperation and working with us and allowing us to have copies of photographs and other records for the Museum.

 Map of Works - This is a copy of a map dated 1948 which covers the complete 5 acre site on Bristol Road, this map shows you in detail all the buildings, traversers, the dates when the buildings were extended even down to the locations of all the engines then the map was first drawn up.
 (Original held at the Gloucester Life Museum).

-This Clearing House map of 1928 shows a basic overview of Gloucester and Cheltenham railway lines including Gloucester Docks.
+Clearing House Map - This Clearing House map of 1928 shows a basic overview of Gloucester and Cheltenham railway lines including Gloucester Docks.